 The journey of a reimbursement claim typically begins with patient visits, where coders convert the diagnoses and treatment details into universal medical codes.
 Following this, medical billers prepare the claims, ensuring they are error-free and compliant with insurance regulations before submitting them to the respective insurance providers.

 Most medical billing companies will also follow up on submitted claims, address any denials, and ensure that the healthcare providers are reimbursed accurately and promptly.
+Each claim is assigned a unique identifier known as an ICN in medical billing, which helps track the claim through the entire process.
 They can offer other administrative services as well, like analytics, collections, and more.

 To appreciate how a medical billing service can transform your practice, it helps to understand the journey a claim takes from the moment a patient schedules an appointment to when your practice receives payment.
 This entire workflow is often called the Revenue Cycle, and it’s a multi-step process that requires precision at every stage.
 Even a small error can cause significant delays or revenue loss.
 Let’s break down the key components of the medical billing process so you can see how all the pieces fit together to support your practice’s financial health.